charleskoffler/clprolf/README.md

 It proposes to see the object oriented programming as a simulation oriented programming.
 We start from the Java language.
 And we add some very simple concepts.
 The java libraries can be used, while it is a superset of java. simol can be used directly in java, while commenting with the simol key words, if we don't want to wait a simol translator.
 So, in some way, simol can be seen as a way of writing java code.

+THE ROLE OF CLASSES

+In simol, classes are given a role, in the same way we create a controller object, for example.
+And there are here only four roles in simol, simu_alfoc, simu_rewo, rewo and information: only code for computer, or pure code of simulation.
+You should be agree with these concepts of roles, for using simol.
+In pure oriented object programming, there is no given role to a class, but we could consider that it would be as if simol objects would inherit for one of this four classes, Simu_alfoc, Simu_rewo, Rewo_class, or Information.
+The simol roles aims to be oriented simulation.
+Other roles could eventually have been candidate, like simu_service, simu_event, simu_util, simu_dao, simu_middleware, simu_controller, simu_config, simu_cache, simu_auth, simu_scheduler, simu_validation, simu_report, simu_facade, simu_plugin, but I wonder if all this stuff is simulation, and this roles are already covered by the four main roles.
+We don't want to have to much roles, for staying efficient and clear.

 THE simol CLASSES